ForexToolStore/FundedEA-Quantum-Premium-V2/README.md

 <br>

-## How to Install and Use the FT Gold Robot
+## How to Install and Use the FundedEA Quantum Premium V2

 1. Download the Indicator

-<a href="https://forextoolstore.com/product/ft-gold-robot-ea/">Download FT Gold Robot</a>
+<a href="https://forextoolstore.com/product/fundedea-quantum-premium-v2/">Download FundedEA Quantum Premium V2</a>

 3. Run the File
 Open the downloaded file to initiate the installation process.